Pankritio Stadium: History

 The stadium broke ground sometime during the late 80s, however construction work was not completed on time, and was eventually indefinitely postponed.
-Once Greece won the bid to host the 2004 Summer Olympics, construction of the stadium was finally picked up once again in 2001.
+Once Greece won the bid to host the 2004 Summer Olympics, construction of the stadium finally continued in 2001.
 It was eventually completed on 31 December 2003.
 The total construction cost was estimated at €50,000,000.
 The new stadium was officially opened on 31 March 2004, to host an international friendly game between Greece and Switzerland.

 Due to its size, age and ranking, the Pankritio was selected as one of the football venues of the 2004 Summer Olympics Football Tournament, hosting in total 10 matches (5 men's Group Stage matches, 2 women's Group Stage matches, one men's Quarterfinals match, one women's Quarterfinals match and one women's Semi-Final match).
 After the tournament, the stadium was rented out, and has since been used as a training and home ground of the city's football club Ergotelis, and occasionally also by Greece.
 In 2006, the Pankritio hosted the 2005–06 Greek Cup Final, the first to be played in Heraklion since 1931.

 Although primarily considered a football stadium, the Pankritio, has also been used to host major athletics events, such as the 2004 Tsiklitiria annual IAAF World Challenge meeting and the 2015 European Team Championships First League.
 The stadium has also been used for a number of music concerts, most notably hosting Deep Purple and Vasilis Papakonstantinou on May 6, 2011.

 In 2015 parts of the stadium's west-side roof were detached following a major wind storm affecting Crete.
 Eventually the roof would be detached completely for safety reasons.
 In 2021, the roof was re-attached, however in 2024 the stadium was closed temporarily following another roof detachment, this time at the east side of the stadium.

-In 2025, renovation works began at the stadium in light of upcoming friendly matches hosted by the Greek national football team, to meet the highest UEFA category standards, consisting of 50 VIP seats, the addition of extra low energy lights, new sets of railings of different sizes will be installed, and overall exterior rejuvenation.
+In 2025, renovation works began at the stadium in light of upcoming friendly matches against Bulgaria and Slovakia hosted by the Greek national football team, to meet the highest UEFA category standards.
+They include the establishment of 50 VIP seats, the addition of extra low energy lights, installation of new sets of railings of different sizes, and the overall restoration of the stadium's exterior.